parimal213/Data-structure/README.md

-# Data-structure
+# Algorithms
-Data structure codes in Python
+Codes of the important algorithms in Python.